ICHydro/Riverlabs/docs/en/operation/hardware/internal-components.md

 - Check connector secure
 - Verify cable continuity
 - Test sensor separately (on working logger if possible)
-- Check for 5 V on power pin (Lidar only)
+- Check for 5 V on power pin (lidar only)

 **Serial communication failure:**